Christmas Pillow – Free Crochet Pattern

-Decorate your home this holiday season with this easy and free Crochet Christmas Pillow!
-The pattern creates a lovely, textured removable crochet pillow cover that fits over a 16″ x 16″ pillow insert.
+Decorate your home this holiday season with this easy and free Crochet Christmas Pillow pattern!
+It creates a beautifully textured, removable pillow cover designed to fit a 16″ x 16″ pillow insert.
+A charming handmade touch that brings cozy Christmas cheer to any space.

 Before we begin, I would like to thank you for visiting Jo to the World Creations, a site dedicated to helping you give the gift of crochet.